aleeusgr/tarax/experiment.md

 Every week three posters are chosen and rewarded with ADA and Gimbals.

+**Does not have to be original content: reposts from YouTube, Twitter, Medium and wherever are fine** Anything goes, just don't get us banned at reddit!

 The method for choosing winners, the reward, and other details will be posted soon.